deepanshs/mrsimulator/docs/introduction/isotopomers_example.rst

 Isotopomer 2
 ''''''''''''

 Replacing the methyl carbon with a :math:`^{13}\text{C}` isotope gives the second isotopomer.
-To create its SpinSystem object we follow the code below, where (1) we create the list of sites to include the ``C_CH3`` site, (2) we create three
-Coupling objects for its J coupling to the three attached protons, (3) we create the list of couplings, and, finally, (4) we create the SpinSystem object for the isotopomer using the lists of sites and couplings along with the isotopomer's abundance of 1.08%.
+To create its SpinSystem object, follow the code below, where (1) you create the list of sites to include the ``C_CH3`` site, (2) you create three Coupling objects for its J coupling to the three attached protons, (3) you create the list of couplings, and, finally, (4) you create the SpinSystem object for the isotopomer using the lists of sites and couplings along with the isotopomer's abundance of 1.08%.

 .. plot::